arthurhon/Gesture-Controlled-Media-Player/README.md

 5. Flash to ESP32 and pair it with your PC over Bluetooth

 ## Training
 This model was trained using Edge Impulse with ~200 gesture samples.
-Preprocessing used Raw Accelerometer → Spectral Features (FFT).
+Gestures are classified into 6 features: swipe left, swipe right, clockwise, anticlockwise, poke, and idle.
+Neural network was trained with 1000 training cycles.
+Model testing reveals an accuracy of 97.26% for live classification of gestures.

 ## Author
 Arthur Hon, UIUC ECE undergrad